lkwatson/BostonHacks/README.md

-# BostonHacks
+# Texting for Transportation
+(Title is fluid)

-This is a git for our Boston Hacks hack
+This is out git for texting for transportation.